-4 Type approval
+4. Type Approval

 - 4.1 Before any particular rubber compound can be accepted as complying with the requirements of this specification, it shall have received type approval.
-To obtain such approval, the manufacturer (of the fully compounded stock) shall satisfy the type approval authority that the compound will meet all the requirements of this specification. - 4.2 The type approval authority for material to this specification is:
+To obtain such approval, the manufacturer (of the fully compounded stock) shall satisfy the type approving authority that the compound will meet all the requirements of this specification. - 4.2 The type approval authority for material to this specification is:

-Director, Materials Quality Assurance (DMQA),
+Director, Materials Quality Assurance (DMQA), Headquarters Building, Royal Arsenal East,

-Headquarters Building,

-Royal Arsenal East,

-Woolwich, London, SE18 6TD.
+Woolwich, London, SE18 6TD

 - 4.3 When applying for type approval the manufacturer shall submit the following: - 4.3.1 Full details of the composition together with details of the standard vulcanizing conditions applicable to the test sheet.
-This information will be treated as confidential. - 4.3.2 A sample of the vulcanized material consisting of two sheets, each in the form of a two-thickness test sheet, vulcanized at a temperature appropriate to the mix for a time appropriate to the thickness of the test sheet.
+This information will be treated as confidential. - 4.3.2 A sample of the vulcanized material consisting of two sheets each in the form of a two-thickness test sheet, vulcanized at a temperature appropriate to the mix for a time appropriate to the thickness of the test sheet.
 No additional vulcanizing shall be given to the thicker portion of the test sheet.
 Each sheet shall be approximately 250mm square, 2.00 ± 0.15 mm thick, with a section along one side 35-50mm wide and 6.30 ± 0.15 mm thick.

-If desired for the purpose of compression set tests, part of the 6.30mm thick section may be moulded in the form of cylindrical buttons conforming to the requirements of a Type 1 test piece as defined in B.S.
-903: Part A6.
+If desired for the purpose of compression set tests, part of the 6.30mm thick section may be moulded in the form of cylindrical buttons conforming to the requirements of Type 1 test piece as defined in BS903: Part A6.

 When such buttons are moulded, the cavities shall be individually charged with pellets and not by the flow of excess mix from the remainder of the mould.

-No additional vulcanizing shall be given to the buttons.
-The minimum number of buttons moulded shall be nine and they shall be in a group at one end of the thick section.
+The minimum number of buttons shall be nine and they shall be in a group at one end of the thick section.

-- 4.3.3 Test results on a sample identical to the one submitted and prepared from the same batch of material. - 4.3.4 The proposed value for nominal density and, if required, nominal hardness (See Clause 1.2).
+- 4.3.3 Test results on a sample identical to the one submitted and prepared from the same batch of material. - 4.3.4 The proposed value for nominal density and, if required, nominal hardness (see Clause 1.2).